programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 If you re-examine the [SketchFab version](https://skfb.ly/putNM) of the model used in Part 1 you will notice the jars are different colours.
 These colours indicate what techniques were used to make the jar.
 For example kabe the cooking vessels made by Agarabi speakers are constructed with [coiling then beating](https://ars.els-cdn.com/content/image/1-s2.0-S0278416522000873-gr4_lrg.jpg) (Hardy et al 2023), while bodi made by Bilibil speakers are started with a [clay lump and finished by paddle and anvil shown in Figures 4 and 9 in Gaffney 2017](https://www.researchgate.net/publication/320023544_Maintenance_and_Mutability_amongst_Specialist_Potters_on_the_Northeast_Coast_of_New_Guinea/figures).
 In the SketchFab model the vessels using these two construction techniques are coloured yellow and dark blue, respectively.

-To communicate these techniques to the website viewer, a key featuring a plane and coloured spheres will be constructed.
-The plane will have an image texture that will list the construction techniques and the image does actually have coloured circles to indicate the model colour.
-However by putting coloured spheres where the coloured circles are the colours of the jars can be easily modified without the need to make a new image texture.
-The addition of spheres is also an introduction to the use the three.js basic geometries.
+To communicate these techniques to the website user, a key featuring a plane and coloured spheres will be constructed.
+The plane will have an image texture that will list the construction techniques and the image itself includes coloured circles to indicate the corresponding model colour.
+However by putting coloured spheres over the coloured circles, the colours of the jars can be easily modified without the need to make a new image texture.
+The addition of spheres is also an introduction to the use of the three.js basic geometries.

 Meshes have geometries and three.js has several basic 2D geometry types, including [plane](https://threejs.org/docs/#PlaneGeometry), [circle](https://threejs.org/docs/#CircleGeometry), [ring](https://threejs.org/docs/#RingGeometry) and [shape](https://threejs.org/docs/#ShapeGeometry), and more 3D geometry types that include [spheres](https://threejs.org/docs/#SphereGeometry), [boxes](https://threejs.org/docs/#BoxGeometry), [tori (donuts)](https://threejs.org/docs/#TorusGeometry), [cylinders](https://threejs.org/docs/#CylinderGeometry) and [tetrahedrons](https://threejs.org/docs/#TetrahedronGeometry) (Figure 4).
 The parameters for these generally include lengths (in metres) and numbers of segments (for height, width, etc), but they can also be given parameters to create partial shapes.
 There are also some more complicated geometries, including [lathes](https://threejs.org/docs/#LatheGeometry), that will not be used here, that are made from a series of user provided 2D points, that are rotated around the y axis to make a 3D shape.